Accidentally light scalars from large representations: Conclusions

 An accidentally light Higgs may help to address the little hierarchy problem.
 We built a toy model where an accident plays the role of abelian Higgs with a small VEV, motivating the quest for a less minimal model which could feature a $\SU{2}$ doublet of accidents.
 We showed that the accident phenomenon persists in supersymmetric theories, and may thus explain large hierarchies among superfield masses without fine-tuning.

 The rolling of accidents along their tree-level flat directions provides a playground for natural inflation and/or resonant particle production.
+Accidentally flat directions lifted by loop corrections may also lead to cosmological first-order phase transitions.
 Finally, dark-sector accidents are excellent candidates for DM, as they are naturally the lightest states charged under unbroken dark-sector symmetries.